rfquack/RFQuack/docs/clients/cli.md

 Install or have access to an MQTT broker (Mosquitto is just perfect for this):

-* PROs
+- PROs
-    * you don't need cables (hint: your RFQuack hardware can be battery powered)
+  - you don't need cables (hint: your RFQuack hardware can be battery powered)
-    * if you want to connect the RFQuack hardware to your computer, you get a free (hardware) serial console for monitoring on the USB port
+  - if you want to connect the RFQuack hardware to your computer, you get a free (hardware) serial console for monitoring on the USB port
-* CONs
+- CONs
-    * you need network connectivity (WiFi or cellular)
+  - you need network connectivity (WiFi or cellular)
-    * there's latency
+  - there's latency

 ## Hardware Serial Transport

-(and software serial console)

 Connect the dongle via USB

-* PROs
+- PROs
-    * there's little latency
+  - there's little latency
-    * you don't need to rely on network stability
+  - you don't need to rely on network stability

-* CONs
+- CONs
-    * if you want full monitoring and debugging capabilities, you'll need to hookup a UART cable to the RFQuack hardware
-        * by default, a software serial device is used, and will write on pins 16, 12 (RX, TX)
-        * this can be changed by defining `RFQUACK_LOG_SS_RX_PIN` and `RFQUACK_LOG_SS_TX_PIN` before `#include <rfquack.h>`
-    * your range is limited by the length of your USB cable (you don't say! 😮)
+  - your range is limited by the length of your USB cable (you don't say! 😮)

 ## Command Line Interface